sofia-dominguezc/Music-transcription/README.md

 </div>

 For training, I used the <a href="https://zenodo.org/records/5120004">Musicnet dataset</a>, a collection of ~300 freely-licensed classical recordings annotated by experts.
 The training objective is binary cross-entropy loss, and the accuracy is the fraction of time-steps where the model correctly predicted every single note.

+I implemented a "lazy dataloader" that only reads a batch from disk when it's being used because the dataset is too big to fit into VRAM when using multiple workers.
+This allows optimal GPU utilization which decreases training time.

+All models were trained using an NVIDIA RTX 4070.

 ## Usage